Cuauhtémoc Moctezuma Brewery: Sol

 Introduced in the 1890s, originally called El Sol.
 Sol is for sale in four sizes in Mexico: 500 ml, 355 ml-not refundable aluminium can, 325 ml bottles and 940 ml, this last is known as a Caguama (English: Sea turtle).
 New variations from Cerveza Sol include: Sol Brava (a dark beer in a light dark bottle), Sol Light, Sol Sal y Limón (Sol with lime and salt) Sol Clamato (Beer mixed with Clamato) and Sol Cero (non-alcohol beer).

 Indio

 Indio beer has six sizes: Aluminium can 325 ml, 355 ml-not refundable and 325 ml bottles plus a refundable and not-refundable 0.5 L bottle, a refundable 1.00 L bottle and a 1.25 L refundable bottle.

 Bohemia

 Bohemia 4.9% alc. takes its name from the Czech region.
 It is pale pilsner, although recently a new dark Vienna beer has been launched as Bohemia Obscura (see Image gallery below).
 In addition, Cuauhtémoc Moctezuma has added a craft-style wheat beer to the line – "Bohemia Weizen" a German Kristallweizen was released in summer 2011.

 Dos Equis

+Dos Equis ([ˈdos ekis]) is a lager that was brewed by the German Wilhelm Hasse in Mexico who originally founded the brewery and named it after the Aztec ruler Moctezuma.